Skip to Content

 Despite being tourist central, there is quite a bit of good food to be found along The Royal Mile.

-a man digs into the made-from-scratch full scottish breakfast at edinburgh larder.
+A man digs into the made-from-scratch full scottish breakfast at edinburgh larder.

 • We had an excellent full Scottish breakfast with eggs, bacon, sausage, beans, a fried portobello, a piece of haggis, toast and pots of tea one morning at Edinburgh Larder on a side street just off the lower half of the mile.